Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 From the point of view of services to the right of `hawkeye-customer-cache`, it plays the role of a requester as it asks for data to Hawkeye and Bruin to cross it.

-### Microservices that don't communicate with NATS
+### Microservices that do not communicate with NATS

 #### dispatch-portal-frontend